fawazsullia/fawazsullia/README.md

-- 🔭 I’m currently working on Vahem
+- 🔭 I’m currently working on Open CMS (random name) : a CMS for simple sites
 - 🌱 I’m currently learning Typescript
 - 🤔 I’m looking for help with landing my first dev role
 - 📫 How to reach me: fawazsullia@gmail.com
-- 😄 Pronouns: he/his
-- Contributing to Opensource at [WeFOSS](https://github.com/WE-FOSS)

 ***